cljstron/cljstron/README.md

 ### Lanching the project
 It's just :

-`'electron .'` or `'npm start'`
+`electron .` or `npm start`

-Normally you have an open window with infos on the versions of your `eclipse` environment.
+Normally you have an open window with infos on the versions of your `electron` environment.

 For `mac` users, closing the windows doesn't stop the program, you have to go to the menu and close the application.
 Bad `mac` habit, but you can change it, see editing code.
 ### Editing the project